MartinaNyberg/GEC-swedish/README.md

 The correction is done through the file `lm_scoring.py`.
 This code is a modified version of a software initially created by Christopher Bryant (https://github.com/chrisjbryant/lmgec-lite).

--Please see the code file for additional information about the input needed.
+- Please see the code file for additional information about the input needed.
 Apart from ud_pipe, the code requires mlm-scoring (https://github.com/awslabs/mlm-scoring) to work.
 - Run the code on the test portion of the Swell data.
 - Evaluation can be done with the GLEU scripts from https://github.com/cnap/gec-ranking